davidpage876/landing-page/README.md

 This project demonstrates my learning efforts in using JavaScript to manipulate the DOM and achieve complex dynamic effects.

-All HTML, CSS and JS code was written by me.
+All HTML, CSS and JS code was written by me, except where noted.
 Where relevant I cited the original source for code derived from elsewhere.

 ## Features